-For what concerns the scenarios that rely on less stringent contact behaviour similar to September 2020, it is clear from Figures 2 and 3 that there is a considerable discrepancy between the different model projections, though they agree qualitatively in the sense that they all indicate a substantial resurgence of the epidemic from March 2021 onward for Scenarios 2a and 2b.
+For what concerns the scenarios that assume less stringent contact behaviour from March 1st (Figures 1 and 2), the resurgence has shifted according to the shift in release date, as compared to report 6.0.
+As in report 6.0, there is a considerable discrepancy between the different model projections, though they agree qualitatively in the sense that they all indicate a substantial resurgence of the epidemic from April 2021 onwards for Scenarios 2a and 2b.
 Moreover, they all indicate that the resurgence is most pronounced under Scenario 2a.
-The discrepancy between the presented model projections can mainly be explained by the fact that the immunity simulated according to the UGent model is more than 5% lower than the immunity values simulated according to the Uhasselt and UNamur models.
-Besides, we should not forget that the models also differ in terms of the underlying assumptions and mathematical equations.
-This once more underlines that one should be careful when interpreting model projections quantitatively, though we may rely on them to draw more qualitative conclusions.
+The discrepancy between the presented model projections can be explained by the build up of immunity which is different for the different models and by the different level of circulation at the time of relaxation (with the SIMID model being at the lowest level at that time implying a slower resurgence upon relaxation).